dbp/cpcj/_interviews/mark-lotto.md

 it's just the right 500 words or sometimes it's a purely visual thing, or a video.
 So it's like, of the things that we do best, long-form is at the top of the list.
-We've been nominated for two National Magazine Awards, one for public interest on a <a href="https://medium.com/matter/youre-16-youre-a-pedophile-you-dont-want-to-hurt-anyone-what-do-you-do-now-e11ce4b88bdb" target="_blank">piece we did on pedophilia</a> and one for Feature Photography for a <a href=https://medium.com/matter/whoever-saves-a-life-1aaea20b782" target="_blank">story on
+We've been nominated for two National Magazine Awards, one for public interest on a <a href="https://medium.com/matter/youre-16-youre-a-pedophile-you-dont-want-to-hurt-anyone-what-do-you-do-now-e11ce4b88bdb" target="_blank">piece we did on pedophilia</a> and one for<a href="https://medium.com/matter/whoever-saves-a-life-1aaea20b782" target="_blank"> Feature Photography for a story on
 Syria.</a> I think that we've gone furthest with long-form, but I also think that long-form is a crazy crowded field right now.
 Everyone is all of a sudden doing it.
 It